infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 The child safety principles in a childcare institution are based on the following principles
 - recognition of best interests of the child
 - respect for dignity, liberty and freedom
--respect for agency and active participation of the child -respect for privacy and confidentiality
+- respect for agency and active participation of the child
+- respect for privacy and confidentiality
--zero tolerance of any form of abuse
+- zero tolerance of any form of abuse
--child protection is a responsibility for anyone who is directly or indirectly associated with the children
+- child protection is a responsibility for anyone who is directly or indirectly associated with the children

 ## Child Sexual Abuse